Canop/glassbench/README.md

 cargo bench -- sort_numbers -- --graph 1
 ```

-This opens in your browser a graph of the durations in nanosecods of the first (`1`) task of the "sort_numbers" bench.
+This opens in your browser a graph of the durations in nanoseconds of the first (`1`) task of the "sort_numbers" bench.

 *(note: the graph is a work in progress and should be improved in the future)*